NeuroTechX/EEG-ExPy/doc/getting_started/streaming.md

 ## Supported Devices

-Below is a lst of supported devices and the information needed to connect to each when running the library.
+Below is a list of supported devices and the information needed to connect to each when running the library.
 Each section also provides common troubleshooting tips for each.
 If you encounter any errors when connecting which are not listed below please report these on the issues page.

 ### Interaxon Muse
 **Device Names:** *'muse2016'*, *'muse2'*, and *'museS'*